 \begin{cor} One has an explicit expression of the inverse correspondence of the period mapping for the family of $K(t)$ by the Dern-Krieg theta functions.
 The theta expression is the same as that of \cite{NS} Theorem 4.1. \end{cor}

 Thus, we have an analytic correspondence between the period integrals on $K(t) $ and the parameters $t_j$ via the theta functions.

-We note that the family of our explicit surfaces $K(t)$ does not coincides with set of the equivalent classes of marked lattice polarized $K3$ surfaces for the lattice $A(2)^\perp (\subset L_{K3})$ in the sense of \cite{D}.
+We note that the family of our explicit surfaces $K(t)$ does not coincide with the set of equivalence classes of marked lattice polarized $K3$ surfaces for the lattice $A(2)^\perp (\subset L_{K3})$ in the sense of \cite{D}.
 The moduli space of such polarized $K3$ surfaces is given by a covering of the parameter space $T$ of (\ref{TPara}).
 Recall that $T$ just gives the moduli space of marked $(U\oplus E_8(-1) \oplus E_6(-1))$-polarized $K3$ surfaces via (\ref{PhiIso}).
-Nevertheless, the expressions of the multivalued period mapping in Theorem \ref{MPThm} and the theta expression mentioned in Corollary \ref{ThetaCor} are valid.
+Nevertheless, the expression of the multivalued period mapping in Theorem \ref{MPThm} and the theta expression mentioned in Corollary \ref{ThetaCor} are valid.